dorneanu/roam/content/topics/software_system.md

 -   What programmers are
     -   Programmers are hired to make machines behave in a way that makes or saves money for the stakeholders.
 We do this by helping the stakeholders develop a functional specification, or requirements document.
 Then we write the code that causes the stakeholder's machines to satisfy those requirements
 -   must be developed by an organization with many teams
-    -   they have many concerns that require a that facilitates independent actions by those teams
+    -   they have many concerns that require a [Software Architecture]({{< relref "software_architecture.md" >}}) that facilitates independent actions by those teams
         -   this is done by seggregating the system into well-isolated, independently developable components
-    -   this way you can continue to add new w/o interfering with old ones ([Open-Close Principle]({{< relref "solid.md#open-close-principle" >}}))
+    -   this way you can continue to add new [use cases](#use-cases) w/o interfering with old ones ([Open-Close Principle]({{< relref "solid.md#open-close-principle" >}}))

+## Use cases {#use-cases}

+-   The software in the use cases layer contains application-specific business rules.
+It encapsulates and implements all of the use cases of the system.
+    These use cases orchestrate the flow of data to and from the [entities](#entities), and direct those entities to use their Critical Business Rules to achieve the goals of the use case.

+## Entities {#entities}

+-   Entities encapsulate enterprise-wide Critical Business Rules.
+An entity can be an object with methods, or it can be a set of data structures and functions.
+    It doesn't matter so long as the entities can be used by many different applications in the enterprise.